genonullfree/teleporter/PROTOCOL.md

 the number of files that will be sent together in the current batch and also starts counting at `1`.
 `filesize` is the size of the current file in bytes. `chmod` is the current file permissions to be applied to the file when it is received on the server side. `overwrite` is a boolean that indicates to the server if this file is to overwrite an existing file on the server, if it exists.
+The `checksum` byte is a simple byte addition modulo `0xff` across the entire packet.

 The `TeleportInit` file is responded to with a `TeleportAck`, which has the following properties:
 ```rust